 Another mineral good for dental health is iron.
 Iron may protect against dental caries (16).

-Moreover, iron deficiency may cause tooth decay, along with other health problems (17).
+Moreover, iron deficiency may cause tooth decay (17).

-Therefore, eating foods rich in iron is good for dental health.
-For best results, eat foods high in vitamin C, as well.
-Vitamin C promotes iron absorption.
+For best results, eat foods high in iron with foods containing vitamin C. Vitamin C promotes iron absorption.

 All foods high in fiber are good for healthy teeth and gums